-This program is located in a spacious area in the 2nd floor of our Playhouse building.
+This program is located in a spacious area on the 2nd floor of our Playhouse building.
 The girls have numerous opportunities to express creativity through sewing, painting, jewelry, pottery, tie-dyeing and much more.

-The girls love to choreograph their own dances and then perform during Visiting Day and the Talent Show.
+The girls love to choreograph their own dances and then perform for their families which is posted online and the Talent Show.
 Our staff works hard in developing their creativity and teaching dance moves.
 Once the girls hear the sound of music, they’re ready to dance!

 Regular classes in drama take place throughout the week.
 The drama staff directs the girls in improvs and skits using costumes and props.
-During the first week of camp, girls with a special interest in drama try out for the camp play that is presented Visiting Day.
+During the first week of camp, girls with a special interest in drama try out for the camp play that is recorded and posted on our website.
 All campers wishing to be in the play are included.
 Give the girls the stage and off they go!

 Our location on beautiful Upper Baker Pond affords us the chance to enjoy many water activities on our nearly private lake.
 Boating, canoeing, sailing, and crew make up a good portion of the water sports.
-Mark oversees waterskiing, tubing, kneeboarding and wakeboarding which are among our most popular activities.
-Len Angilli is in charge of all other waterfront activities and works hard to insure the safety of the girls while giving them the encouragement to try new activities and learn new skills.
+Waterskiing, tubing, kneeboarding and wakeboarding are among our most popular activities.
+Our waterfront staff work hard to insure the safety of the girls while giving them the encouragement to try new activities and learn new skills.

 Swimming classes take place in our pristine lake.
-Len and his staff of Water Safety Instructors teach the various American Red Cross levels.
+The swim staff and Water Safety Instructors teach the various American Red Cross levels.
 All of our girls take daily swim classes throughout the summer.
-Swimming is allowed only at specified times in designated swimming areas and is always closely supervised, with trained lifeguards on duty.
+Swimming is allowed only at specific times in designated swimming areas and is always closely supervised, with trained lifeguards on duty.
 Merriwood uses a “buddy” system, a Red Cross safety measure, and certified Lifeguards supervise all swimming activity.
 The girls love going down the slide, playing water volleyball and diving for toys in swim class while learning the importance of various swimming skills and excelling in their levels.

-Our Riding Director, Sharron Garreau, oversees our on-site equestrian horseback riding program.
-Staff members with extensive experience assist her.
+Our equestrian horseback riding program is on-site.
+Staff members with extensive experience run the program.
 Campers have fun learning stable management as well as riding horses bareback, doing gymnastics on horses, all increasing their comfort level.
 Girls may choose to ride every day or three times a week.